axelvaldez/radical-companies/_posts/2024/2024-01-15-growing-with-renchilada.markdown

   <li>Calls these leads or emailing them</li>
   <li>Qualifies them as &ldquo;ready to buy&rdquo;, schedule them for future contact,  &ldquo;wrong target.&rdquo;</span></li>
  </ul>

+<h1>Process?</h1>
- <p>Big companies may do all of this in-house without a process.
-Smaller companies contract for each piece.
-But there is still the <em>no process</em>> problem.
-Jose&rsquo;s came with the idea is to unify all of that into a single process that flows.
-We work this process and then we work with our cstomers so they can learn it.</p>
+ <p>Big companies may this in-house.
+Smaller companies outsource each or most of these pieces.</p>
+ <p>But there is still the <em>no process</em>> problem.
+Jose&rsquo;s came with the idea to unify all of that into a single process that flows.
+We work this process and then we partner with our customers so they can learn it.</p>

 <h1>But…</h1>
- <div class="_citation_">… somebody must be doing it already!</div>
+ <div class="_citation_">&hellip; somebody must be doing it already!</div>
  <p>That my first reaction.
-So I did look around, but I came up empty handed.
-I talked to some of my friends in Sales and they pointed out that even in big companies there is no process.
-Sales is a sink or swim activity and what goes is whatever the sales people learned in their previous job.</p>
- <p>Sales people have to make their financial quotas, and that is the only thing that what&rsquo;s measured.</p>
+I even looked around, but I came up empty handed.
+I talked to some of my friends in Sales and they pointed out that even in big companies there is beaurocracy, but there is no process.
+Sales is a sink or swim activity and what goes is whatever the sales people learned in their previous job.
+They have to make their financial quotas, and that is the thing that what&rsquo;s measured.</p>

 <h1>Alignment</h1>
  <p>rEnchilada&rsquo;s Explicit Alignment is as follows,</p>